 The majority of sparkling wines are considered dry or Brut (the traditional Champagne term) which is often printed on the label.
 Wines labeled Extra Dry, paradoxically, are sweeter than Brut.

-Unlike the majority of vintage-specific table wines, most Champagne is a blend of different vintages, or nonvintage.
+Unlike the majority of vintage-specific table wines, many sparkling wines are a blend of different vintages, or nonvintage.
 This allows each winery to create a “house style” which typically remains the same year after year regardless of individual vintage conditions.

-Blanc de Blancs means that it is 100% white varietal (Chardonnay).
-Blanc de Noirs is 100% black varietals (Pinot Noir and/or Pinot Meunier).
+Blanc de Blancs means that it is produced from 100% white varietals.
+Blanc de Noirs means that it is produced from 100% black varietals.